-Sponsorship revenues involve various forms of sponsorship for the U.S. Open, Masters Tournament, US Open Series, Davis/Fed Cups and USTA National Campus.
-Sponsorship revenues are derived from over 35 sponsorship agreements with counterparties who provide consideration predominately in the form of cash and, in certain cases, value in kind in exchange for acknowledgement, marketing rights, customer activations and advertising.
+Sponsorship revenues involve various forms of sponsorship for the US Open, Masters Tournament, US Open Series, Davis/Billie Jean King Cups, and USTA National Campus.
+Sponsorship revenues are derived from over 35 sponsorship agreements with counterparties who provide consideration predominately in the form of cash and, in certain cases, value in kind in exchange for acknowledgement, marketing rights, customer activations, and advertising.
 Most of these sponsorships are multi-year contracts extending through December 31, 2021.
-The gross aggregate revenues derived from cash consideration from such agreements for the years ended December 31, 2020 and 2019 were \$50,383 and \$110,849, respectively.
-In addition, the estimated value of sponsorship barter revenue received for the years ended December 31, 2020 and 2019 were \$2,695 and \$5,546 respectively.
+The gross aggregate revenues derived from cash consideration from such agreements for the years ended December 31, 2021 and 2020 were \$99,380 and \$50,383, respectively.
+In addition, the estimated value of sponsorship barter revenue received for the years ended December 31, 2021 and 2020 were \$4,138 and \$2,695 respectively.
 Such agreements are subject to termination and renewal clauses.
 Pursuant to the Organization's policy of accounting for transactions with multiple elements described elsewhere herein, a portion of the aggregate gross revenues derived from sponsorship agreements specified above has been allocated to ticket revenue.
-Accordingly, for financial reporting and disclosure purposes \$17,791 in 2019 of the aggregate sponsorship revenues specified above have, instead, been included in the amounts reported under the caption "Ticket Revenues" and "Corporate Hospitality and Services Revenues" elsewhere in this Note 5.
+Accordingly, for financial reporting and disclosure purposes \$19,253 in 2021 of the aggregate sponsorship revenues specified above have, instead, been included in the amounts reported under the caption "Ticket Revenues" and "Corporate Hospitality and Services Revenues" as described elsewhere in this Note.
 Revenues are recognized when the event is conducted.
-In total for the years ended December 31, 2020 and 2019, cash consideration and barter offset by amounts reported under ticket revenues and corporate hospitality and service revenues result in net sponsorship revenues of \$53,078 and \$98,604, respectively.
+In total for the years ended December 31, 2021 and 2020, cash consideration and barter offset by amounts reported under ticket revenues and corporate hospitality and service revenues result in net sponsorship revenues of \$103,518 and \$53,078, respectively.